Quantitative AI Risk Assessments: Opportunities and Challenges: Additional Considerations for Quantitative AI Assessments

 \subsection{Selecting the correct metric}

-Determining which metric to use to quantify a particular property is an important decision.
-In mature fields, metrics are well accepted and understood by their practitioners, such as glucose level, miles per gallon, blood alcohol level, radon level, or grade point average.
-AI risk is an emerging, active field and thus, has fewer universally accepted risk-related metrics.
-The research on model assessment is highly active, with new techniques and ideas for evaluating a model's dimensions being developed regularly.
-This can result in a single risk dimension having an overwhelming number of metrics available, measuring models in slightly different ways (often reflecting differences in access to different model-related artifacts, such as having versus not having access to training data).
-For example, in the area of fairness, there are more than 70 different metrics available that not only focus on different views of what constitutes ``fairness'', but also have specific constraints on their applicability~\cite{aif360,kush-book}.
-Considerable effort still needs to happen to enable the average practitioner to not only understand what they are measuring and how to interpret it, but also help them select the right metric.
+Determining how to measure a particular property is an important decision.
+In mature fields, metrics (such as glucose level, miles per gallon, blood alcohol level, or radon level) are well established and understood by their practitioners.
+AI risk is a relatively new area, with new techniques and ideas for evaluating a model's risk dimensions being added regularly; a single risk dimension can have an overwhelming number of possible metrics.
+For example, in the area of fairness, there are dozens of different metrics that not only focus on different views of what constitutes ``fairness'', but also have specific constraints on their applicability~\cite{aif360,kush-book}.
+Considerable assistance is needed to help the practitioner select, measure, and interpret the right metrics.

-Although this paper focuses on the measurable qualities of AI systems themselves, the use of these systems may affect people.
+In addition to concerns about measuring the right thing, AI systems do not exist in a vacuum.
+The use of these systems may affect people.
 Consequently, there is an active research community that is tying societal concerns into the development and evaluation of AI systems.
 Some examples include investigating how to incorporate human values in building models~\cite{stray2020aligning, stray2021you}, identifying AI system evaluation gaps~\cite{hutchinson2022evaluation}, concretely mapping sources of harm caused by AI systems~\cite{suresh2021framework} and reducing barriers to AI system accountability~\cite{cooper2022accountability}.
-In addition to the AI-system-focused measures, a given use case may also need to consider metrics emerging from this work.
+In addition to the AI-system-focused measures, a given use case should account for external impact and thus, may also need to consider metrics emerging from this work.